-FIELD SERVICES ADULT UP TO 5 MONTHS AGE UNKNOWN TOTAL DEFINITIONS Trap-Neuter-Return (TNR) Animals not included in intake, already altered or altered after trapping, and returned to capture location.
-Return-to-Owner in the Field Stray animals returned to their owner prior to intake.
+FIELD SERVICES ADULT UP TO 5 MONTHS AGE UNKOWN TOTAL DEFINITIONS Trap-Neuter- Return (TNR) Felines Only When a cat is brought to an organization or one of their contracted spay/neuter providers for the purpose of sterilization and ultimately return to where it was found.
+Return-to-Owner in the Field A pet that is found by animal control or shelter staff while in the community and returned to their owner without entering the organization or processing as an intake.
 TOTAL FIELD SERVICES